Dean Lee, MD, PhD

 Dr. Lee earned his bachelor’s degree in natural sciences from Fresno Pacific College, completed his medical, doctoral, and pediatric residency training at Loma Linda University then completed a fellowship in pediatric hematology/oncology at Texas Children’s Hospital, Baylor College of Medicine.
 Dr. Lee is chair of the Cellular Therapy Strategy Group for the Pediatric Blood and Marrow Transplant Consortium, member of the NIH Recombinant DNA Advisory Committee, and member of the Cell Therapy Steering Committee for the Children’s Oncology Group.

 Dr. Meisam Naeimi Kararoudi received his veterinary surgery degree from Iran.
-His PhD, jointly obtained through the University of Perugia and the University of Oxford, UK, focused on understanding the role of immune cells in cardiovascular diseases and also studied the role of miRNAs in AML using CRISPR/Cas9.
+He obtained his PhD from the University of Perugia, Italy and was trained as an Erasmus scholar at the University of Oxford, UK.
+Dr. Naeimi focused on understanding the role of immune cells such as iNKT cells in cardiovascular diseases and also studied the role of miRNAs in AML using CRISPR/Cas9.
 During his PhD in Oxford and Italy, he received several International scholarships and grants.

 Being a veterinary surgeon, immunologist and genetic engineer brought him to Sweden where he used CRISPR/Cas9 to decrease rejection after transplantation of tissue engineered organs at Sahlgrenska University Hospital.
 During this period, he also worked in SciLifeLab as a visiting Post-Doc to use genetic modification in cancer-related projects.